 Another important source of early videogaming was the PLATO network, which began in the early 1960s and peaked in the 1970s.
 What started as a digital learning assistant ended up as a prototype of the world-wide web with email, message boards, chat rooms, and multiplayer online games.
 Multi User Dungeons and online shooters start here.

-In the 1980s, mainframes and minis began to be replaced by rack-mounted services accessed by personal computers over the network, but mainframes haven't gone away, due to their redundant, fault-tolerant designs.
+In the 1980s, mainframes and minis began to be replaced by rack-mounted servers accessed by personal computers and workstations over the network, as CPU architectures like the Motorola 68000, Intel 80386, and Sun Microsystems' SPARC offered similar performance to minis on desktop machines.
+Still, mainframes haven't gone away completely, due to their redundant, fault-tolerant designs making them indispensable for mission-critical services.
 Many cash registers and ATMs are effectively front ends to a mainframe somewhere.

 As you'd expect, Ur Examples abound.